neelsmith/PolytonicGreek.jl/docs/src/guide/orthography.md

 ## Literary Greek orthography

 The `literaryGreek` function creates a `LiteraryGreekOrthography`.
-This is a subtype of the [Orthography.jl package](https://github.com/hcmid/Orthography.jl)'s `OrthographicSystem` and therefore can be used with generic functions to assess the validity of characters and strings, and to tokenize a string into a series of explicitly classified tokens.
+This is a subtype of the absract `GreekOrthography` type, which in turn is a subtype of the [Orthography.jl package](https://github.com/hcmid/Orthography.jl)'s `OrthographicSystem` and therefore can be used with generic functions to assess the validity of characters and strings, and to tokenize a string into a series of explicitly classified tokens.

 ```jldoctest loaded